TN Cong chief Alagiri used 'unparliamentary' words, says legislature party leader | Politics

 The party in Tamil Nadu awaits a new leader and a change in the State party unit's leadership is likely soon, Selvaperunthagai told PTI in an interview.

-The Sriperumbudur legislator said he is not in the race for the top State post for the party's faction-riddled TN unit.
+The Sriperumbudur legislator said he is not in the race for the top State post.

 On claims doing the rounds in the party that a shortlist has been drawn up by party brass for the post of TNCC president, he said: ''Only a person who could lead the party dedicatedly by working for it 24 x 7 and boldly oppose the fascist policies of the BJP has a chance to become the TNCC chief.''
 The State's political scenario and the dynamism that is needed to lead the party has been understood very well by the All India Congress Committee (AICC) leaders.